 These provide a fun way for kids and parents to engage with the art while they explore the museum.
 Three different Critter Cases are available: Animal Tracking for pre-school children, Art and Science for K-second graders and Museums and Wildlife for those in third-fifth grades.

-"Fables, Feathers and Furs" is a free, interactive storytelling and craft program offered at 10:30 a.m.every other Friday for kids ages 3 to 6.
+"Fables, Feathers and Furs" is a free, interactive storytelling and craft program offered at 10:30 a.m. on the first and third Friday of the month for kids ages 3 to 6.
 For more information, click on this link to a story in Teton Family.

 The First Sundays Family Program Series runs the first Sunday of each month from November through May and is free to locals.
 Each event offers kids crafts, live music, films, scavenger hunts, visits from Santa, snow sculpture, unlimited access to art exhibits and more.
 307-733-5771; wildlifeart.org

-Jackson Hole Children’s Museum: 174 North King St.; the museum offers ongoing programs, designed to engage children in the love of learning and exploration.
+Jackson Hole Children’s Museum: 155 N. Jean Street.; the museum offers ongoing programs, designed to engage children in the love of learning and exploration.
 It also offers after-school programs and classes for pre-K and school groups.
+307-733-3996; jhchildrensmuseum.org

 Jackson Hole Historical Society and Museum: 225 North Cache St.; Wednesday to Saturday 10 a.m.-5 p.m.
 Show your kids the history of the town and area that they call home.